nwjbrandon/CS5246_Project/Text Summarization/README.md

 # Text Summarization

-This folder contains code for text summarization using various techniques.
+This folder contains code for text summarization using various methodologies.

 ## Files Explanation